 Child-bearing women who have low levels of Progesterone have more miscarriages and uterine fibroid tumors.
 One of the roles of Progesterone is thickening the endometrial lining to prepare the uterus for pregnancy.
 If this doesn’t occur due to low levels of Progesterone, or if levels don’t rise after implantation of the egg, then pregnancy can’t be sustained.

 As women transition from their child-bearing years towards menopause, they go through a period of perimenopause.
 It is during this time that Progesterone and other hormone levels begin to wane.
 This is one of the reasons that women can start to have irregular or heavy periods, and why they may start to have difficulty with sleep.
+Replacing lost progesterone with bioidentical progesterone can ease and even eliminate those symptoms.

 Benefits of Progesterone